-There will be one midterm exam (50 questions, 100 points), one final exam (75 questions, 150 points), and two written homework assignments (10 points each x 2 = 20 points).
+There will be one midterm exam (50 questions, 100 points), one final exam (75 questions, 150 points), and two written homework assignments (10 points each).
+Exams will be multiple-choice.
+The total points possible is 270.
 Most exam questions will require an integrated understanding of the material, not just memorization of facts.
-Final grades will be based on the percentage of total points for the midterm, the final, and the homework assignments.
-There are no extracredit assignments.
+Final grades will be based on the percentage of total points for the midterms, the final, and the homework assignments.
+There are no extra-credit assignments.